Which Cubic Graphs have Quadrangulated Spherical Immersions?: Constructions

 Figure \ref{fig:two_disks_construction} shows an example of two two disks constructions using the same disks $D$ and $D'$, but with different bijections.

-\begin{prop} The two disk construction always produces a cubic quadrangulation.
-A cubic quadrangulation $G$ can be constructed via the two disks construction if and only if $G$ contains a cycle comprised of complete transverse paths. \end{prop} \begin{proof} The first assertion is immediate since all faces, interior vertices and interior edges remain as they were in their respective disks, the degree of each boundary vertex goes up by at most 1, and no vertices remain at degree 2.
+\begin{prop} The two disk construction always produces a quadrangulated immersion.
+A quadrangulated immersion $G$ can be constructed via the two disks construction if and only if $G$ contains a cycle comprised of complete transverse paths. \end{prop} \begin{proof} The first assertion is immediate since all faces, interior vertices and interior edges remain as they were in their respective disks, the degree of each boundary vertex goes up by at most 1, and no vertices remain at degree 2.

 Suppose first that $G$ contains a cycle $C$ comprised of complete transverse paths.
 Since $C$ is a cycle it is a Jordan curve in the sphere, so is the common boundary of two closed disks $D$ and $D'$.
 Because $C$ is comprised of complete transverse paths, each of $D$ and $D'$ is quadrangulated.
 Corresponding to each degree 3 vertex on $C$ there will be a degree 2 vertex in exactly one of $\partial D$ or $\partial D'$; the corresponding vertex in the boundary of the other disk will have degree 3.
 Corresponding to each degree 4 vertex on $C$ there will be a degree 3 vertex in both $\partial D$ and $\partial D'$.